inianantony/ExpenseTracker/README.md

 1. Delete floatingActionButton, _incrementCounter, _counter, and Text widget showing the counter
 2. See the hot reload in action
+3. Change the title to Expense Tracker
+4. Wrap the AppBar title text with Center widget

 ### Add a new button for left arrow